Nancy Wake, c. 1945 |

 The comments of Representative Todd Akin, candidate for US Senate in Missouri, are by now well known.
 Social media has been all over the self-immolating Congressman all day, and I certainly joined the fray:

-What is so completely mind boggling to me - and why I think Mr. Akin should drop out of this Senate race post-haste - is how this six-term Congressman could have been so completely unprepared as to botch answering what every pro-life politician should be ready to answer.
+MTWhat is so completely mind boggling to me - and why I think Mr. Akin should drop out of this Senate race post-haste - is how this six-term Congressman could have been so completely unprepared as to botch answering what every pro-life politician should be ready to answer.@mattklewis: Akin says nobody has personally called him & asked him to quit. // BREAKING: Akin discovered "Airplane Mode" on cell phone

 TFH 8/20: LTJG Robert Brown Hopgood, USN